mohammad-amin-khajeh/makk/content/uni/oral reproduction of story/index.md

 +++
-title = "Oral reproduction of story" description = "My analysis of 'what we talk about when we talk about love'" date = "2024-10-18"
+title = "What we talk about when we talk about love" description = "My analysis of 'what we talk about when we talk about love'" date = "2024-10-18"
 [extra]